 In accordance with IDEA, states are required to have a performance plan in place that evaluates the state's implementation of Part B and describes how the state will improve such implementation.
 This plan has been called the Part B State Performance Plan (SPP), now incorporated into the Annual Performance Report (APR).
 IDEA also requires states to report annually to the public and OSEP on the state's and districts' performance on a set of compliance and performance indicators through the APR every February.
 The district report in Oklahoma is called the District Data Profile (DDP) and is issued annually in middle fall.
-The SPP/APR and DDP reports are available on the OSDE-SES website at http://ok.gov/sde/special-education.
+The SPP/APR and DDP reports are available on the OSDE-SES Data website.

 The indicators used in the reports measure compliance and performance in the areas of graduation and dropout rates, school environments and services, child find (including disproportionate representation by race/ethnicity that is the result of inappropriate identification), assessment and early childhood outcomes, dispute resolution, and transition services.
-States must use the indicator targets established in the State Performance Plan (SPP) under 34 CFR §300.601 and the priority areas described in 34 CFR §300.600(d) to analyze the performance of each LEA.
+States must use the indicator targets established in the SPP under 34 CFR §300.601 and the priority areas described in 34 CFR §300.600(d) to analyze the performance of each LEA.
 The annual targets for state improvement are set periodically by a group of statewide stakeholders and the IDEA B State Advisory Panel.